PawanRegoti/make-the-most-of-wsl/README.md

 For node project, more or less, that is it. 🎉

-For dotnet core projects keep reading. 🤓
+For .net core projects keep reading. 🤓

 # Accessing source code from WSL